CARiSMA-Tool/carisma-tool/docker/local/README.md

 Eclipse should start automatically

-## Windows
+## Windows (needs testing)
 1. Install and configure XLaunch:
   * Select "Multiple windows" and set "Display number" to 0 and click "Next"
   * Choose "Start no client" and click "Next"
   * In "Extra settings" tick all boxes and cick "Next"
   * Click "Finish"
 2. Open your Console and type `set DISPLAY=host.docker.internal:0.0` and press "Enter"

-# Build the image and run the container

-1. Build the Docker image.
+3. Build the Docker image.
 In your console run:

 ```
     docker build -t carisma .
 ```
-2. Run the Docker container with X11 forwarding:
+4. Run the Docker container with X11 forwarding:

 ```
     docker run -it \